Rainbow Laces: Brentford's Zanka says LGBTQ+ inclusion campaign means 'a little more than football'

 Like the majority of professional clubs in the Premier League and EFL, Brentford have a fans group for LGBTQ+ people and allies.

-LGBeeTs began life back in August 2016 and founder Gemma Teale says the club has always been supportive and co-operative.
+LGBeeTs began life back in August 2016 and co-founder Gemma Teale says the club has always been supportive and co-operative.

 "Brentford have always been keen, right from when we formed," she told Sky Sports.
 "They got in contact with us, and brought us in to sit on their diversity working group.
 They have been super welcoming and responsive."